Sim4n6/plasoWiki/Troubleshooting.md

 ImportError: cannot import name asl
 ```

 This does not necessarily mean that the code cannot find the asl module.
-The import error can mask an underlying import issue.
-Try running the following commands in a python shell:
+The import error can mask an underlying issue.
+Try running the following commands in a Python shell:
 ```
+$ python
 import sys
 sys.path.insert(0, u'.')
 import plaso
 ```

+It also sometimes means that you have multiple versions of plaso installed on your system and Python tries to import for the wrong one.

 ## Crashes, hangs and tracebacks
 In the context of plaso crashes and tracebacks have different meanings: